tyden46/GFKB/README.md

 GFKB v4.0 now includes genome size (in megabases) for all organisms <br><br>

+GFKB v4.0 has removed E. coli k12, a lab strain, and reassigned its abundance values and associated metrics to Escherichia coli H386/ Escherichia coli P12b <br><br>

 ## Content
 #### This repository contains one R script: